CEQA Review, Projects + Information|

 East Perkins Street

-These recommend features and standards are pulled from recent planning and public works efforts.
-Talmage Road, Gobbi Street, and Perkins Street were selected by Planning Division Staff as they function as primary entry points into the long-standing City street grid, with Gobbi and Perkins recently the focus of public investment.
-Staff-identified gateway locations within these corridors that are conceptual in nature, as final placement, design, and extent of gateway features would be subject to site conditions, funding, project cost, infrastructure constraints, safety considerations, and coordination with future capital improvement projects.
+These streets were selected because they serve as primary entry points into the City’s long-standing street grid, and Gobbi and Perkins Streets have recently been the focus of public investment.
+The identified gateway locations are conceptual in nature; final placement, design, and extent of features will depend on site conditions, funding, infrastructure constraints, safety considerations, and coordination with future capital improvement projects.

 Planning Commission (Unfinished Business) - 03-11-26